ttasterisco/ttasterisco.github.com/travel-tips/_drafts/2023-petra-amman.md

+---
+layout: post
+title: Petra → Amman, Jordan
+---

+Date of travel: May 2023

 - mini bus petra -> amman
 if you are going in the morning (before 10am) go to the minibus station https://maps.app.goo.gl/jDNNKmiockUeVfh46